 Ways of Seeing

-Once finished, the drawing sat in a drawer for a year.
+Once finished, the drawing sat in a drawer.
 I put it away because I wasn’t sure where it had taken me.
 As I wrote to João on March 30, 2021, perhaps the drawing’s job had simply been to keep me company.
 But when I pulled the drawing out a year later, I could see how perfectly it held our conversations.
 In one of João’s early emails to me, he acknowledged how all of us “are eternally dealing with complexity,” yet only digesting tiny portions at a time, “avoiding most of it because it’s all too rich, too beautiful.”
 I am grateful for this richness, these conversations, these ways of seeing.

 Additional Bodies of Work